-For the MPhil, all candidates are required to satisfy the examiners in a Qualifying Examination identical with that for the degree of Master of Studies in Archaeology and governed by regulations 5-9 for that degree, in the Trinity Full Term of the academic year in which their name is first entered on the Register of MPhil students.
-In the case of failure in one part of the qualifying examination, the candidate will have the same rights of resubmission as for the MSt in Archaeology and, if successful, will be granted permission to supplicate for the degree of MSt in Archaeology but will not be permitted to proceed to the second year of the MPhil.
-Candidates whose work in the Qualifying Examination is judged by the examiners to be of the standard required for the degree of MSt but not of the standard required to proceed to the second year of the MPhil, will be granted permission to supplicate for the degree of the standard required for the degree of MSt but not of the standard required to proceed to the second year of the MPhil, will be granted permission to supplicate for the degree of the second year of the MPhil, will be granted permission to supplicate for the degree of the second year of the MPhil, will be granted permission to supplicate for the degree of MSt but not of the standard required to proceed to the second year of the MPhil, will be granted permission to supplicate for the degree of Studies in Archaeology.
+For the MPhil, all candidates are required to satisfy the examiners in a Qualifying Examination identical with that for the degree of Master of Studies in Classical Archaeology and governed by regulations 5-9 for that degree, in the Trinity Full Term of the academic year in which their name is first entered on the Register of MPhil students except that under regulation 5(b) of that degree a 10,000 word dissertation may not normally be offered in place of one of the subject options (examined by two preset essays).
+In the case of failure in one part of the qualifying examination, the candidate will have the same rights of resubmission as for the MSt in Classical Archaeology and, if successful, will be granted permission to supplicate for the degree of MSt in Classical Archaeology but will not be permitted to proceed to the second year of the MPhil in Classical Archaeology.

+Candidates who achieve an overall mark of 60 or above in the Qualifying Examination will be permitted to proceed to the second year of the MPhil in Classical Archaeology.
+Candidates who receive an overall mark of 50-59 in the MPhil Qualifying Examination will not be permitted to proceed to the second year of the MPhil, but will be awarded an MSt in Classical Archaeology.